 Sunscreen that is marketed for babies or for people with sensitive skin tends to be free of fragrance and dyes like I recommended above.
 They do not have special ingredients that make them exclusive for the marketed population.
 Anyone can use sensitive skin/baby sunscreen as long as it meets the broad spectrum coverage and has enough SPF.

 That said, babies don’t have to use exclusively sunscreen that is marketed for babies.
 Babies older than 6 months can any sunscreen that is fragrance and dye free, and that has enough SPF and broad spectrum UV protection.
+Physical (mineral) sunscreens are preferred for babies.

 Baby sunscreen can be used at any age